 Detroit Cultivator is a multi-disciplinary effort to transform the six-acre Oakland Avenue Urban Farm into an experimental urban prototype for equitable regeneration.
 The plan combines agricultural production, cultural activity, business incubation, and ecological stewardship to envision a neo-rural landscape that is both economically and ecologically sustainable.

 There are over 1300 urban farms in Detroit: some covering 40 acres and operating at an industrial scale, others converting a single lot into a resource just for a few families.
 While most would agree to the substantive benefits of urban agriculture, few initiatives have evolved into sustainable models for ecological diversification, economic resurgence and infrastructural efficiency.
-We are working with the Oakland Avenue Urban Farm on a plan: unifying a six acre site into an operational (agri)cultural landscape.
-We've started by building on the farms successes, documenting the flora and fauna, and designing value added products, including: Afro Jam and Detroit Bissap.
+We are working with the Oakland Avenue Urban Farm on a plan to unifying the site into an operational (agri)cultural landscape.

-Taylor Montgomery, Sam Okolita, Matthew Story, Annelise Heeringa
+Design Team: Jonathan Watkins, Taylor Montgomery, Sam Okolita, Matthew Story, Annelise Heeringa, Christopher Campbell, Megan Mohney